davidycliao/DMASS/README.md

 This class covers formulating a generalized linear model, predicting categorical outcomes, and modeling count data.
 - Generalized linear models and the glm() function
-- Model Fit and Regression Siagnostics
+- Model Fit and Regression Diagnostics

 **Reading**: [13 of of Kabacoff 2011]() | [6 of John Fox and Sanford Weisberg 2019]()